Let Synthetic Data Shine: Domain Reassembly and Soft-Fusion for Single Domain Generalization: Method

 3) \textbf{Multi-Pseudo-domain Feature Soft-Fusion (MDSF)}: The MDSF module establishes smooth feature transitions between the source domain and multiple pseudo-target domains using soft label assignments and linear interpolation.
-Combined with adversarial training, this enables the model to learn domain-invariant representations that effectively cover the distribution space of potential target domains.
+By Combining with adversarial training, MDSF enables the model to learn domain-invariant representations that effectively cover the distribution space of potential target domains.

 Unlike conventional approaches focusing solely on visual realism \cite{ldm,jia2024dginstyle}, DRSF addresses feature space biases through structural feature reassembly and continuous fusion.
 This turns synthetic data into useful tools that improve generalization.
 The framework's modular design allows seamless integration with existing UDA methods, making it broadly applicable beyond single-domain scenarios.